 We got fines!

-The landscape is too impressive we didn’t keep an eye on the speed; we suddenly saw the blue flashing light behind us.
-What the cops said, a typical tourists thing “enjoying the view but didn’t notice how fast they drive.”
+The landscape is too impressive; we didn’t keep an eye on the speed; we suddenly saw the blue flashing light behind us.
+What the cops said, a typical tourist thing “enjoying the view but didn’t notice how fast they drive.”
 The police were laughing at us.
 We didn’t have to pay on the spot, but one month later, after the trip, we receive the fines.
 Next time we’ll be careful.
-The stipulation we had for our non-European destination we only visit once, but we’ll make exemptions of going back to our favorite country the one we loved.
+The stipulation we had for our non-European destination we only visit once, but we’ll make exemptions of going back to our favorite country, the one we loved.